While most tend to only last a few days and will get better without medical treatment, more serious cases can be highly unpleasant and even fatal.

 In less serious cases, you should be able to manage your symptoms by resting, taking in plenty of fluids and using over-the-counter painkillers to tackle headaches, fevers and any joint or muscle pain you may be experiencing.

-You should avoid taking cough medicines, since coughing can actually help clear phlegm from your lungs and help you get over the infection faster.
+As timeline for a chest infection is only a few days you should avoid taking cough medicines, since coughing can actually help clear phlegm from your lungs and help you get over the infection faster.

 Since chest infections can take many forms, there’s no one-size-fits-all treatment.
 For instance, antibiotics aren’t usually prescribed in cases of bronchitis (which is typically caused by a virus), while these are the preferred treatment for serious cases of pneumonia.